tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - have you ever been in love with someone who later broke up with you? how did you handle the situation?
 - how old were you when your parents allowed you to begin dating?
 - what advice would you give about how to ask someone out on a date?
+- have you kept secrets from mom/dad during your marriage? to protect you or her?

 - what kinds of books do you like to read?